Skip to content Skip to footer navigation

 • Water removal score: 40%

-A water removal score of 40% is a definite improvement on the Pursonic, but when you consider that most of the dehumidifiers our experts recommend score anywhere from the high 70s all the way to 100% for this metric, it kind of puts things into perspective.
+A water removal score of 40% may not seem terrible at first glance.
+But to put things into perspective, most dehumidifiers our experts recommend score anywhere from the high 70s all the way to 100% for this metric.

-It's not quite as terrible as the Pursonic – and it does have a larger tank (2.25L) and claimed water removal rate (7L/day) – but it's still far from a stellar performer.
+This model does have a relatively large tank (2.25L) and claimed water removal rate (7L/day) – but it's still far from a stellar performer.

-If you can scrape together an extra $200 for a dehumidifier, you'll be able to buy one that our experts recommend that will actually do the job for you.
+If you can scrape together an extra $200 or so for a dehumidifier, you'll be able to buy one our experts recommend that will actually do the job for you.

 Read the full Kogan KAWFSMDEHUA review